mikeoverbay/TankExporter/README.md

 #### This is an ongoing project by me..
 Coffee_

+## Version 60:
+Added code to sort the tank list.
+Found a bug that was removing the last tank found in each tier while creating the tank list.

 ## Version 59:
 I fixed a bug I managed to add in when I added bloom.
 I added "View in res_mods folder" to the Export/Extract menu that will open the tanks folder in Explore.
 If the folder does not exist, a popup will let you know you have not extracted the files.